-Figure 6 (the floorplan attached to the end of the project module on page 15.4) shows the layout in the Meson Hall and was created by a TRIUMF designer [1].
+The floor plan presented in the project module (Fig. 6, attached to the end of the project module) shows the layout in the Meson Hall and was created by a TRIUMF designer [1].
 Beam would be delivered to the UCN source by a kicker and septum system.
 A beamline would be constructed to divert 40 $\mu$ A of the 500 MeV proton beam onto the spallation target of the UCN source.

-The beamline shown in the attached floorplan is based on design work and an optics study presented in Ref.
+The beamline shown in the floor plan is based on design work and an optics study presented in Ref.
 [2].
 The results indicate that the beam spot size on the spallation target can be controlled reliably using the focusing elements as designed.
 The design note thereby specifies the parameters of the magnets required for the beamline.
-In the following we refer to several beamline elements that can be found on the floorplan (Fig. 6, attached to the end of the project module on page 15.4).
+In the following we refer to several beamline elements that can be found on the floor plan (Fig. 6, attached to the end of the project module).

 Located upstream of the experiment on BL1A is a new fast kicker magnet (1AK1).
 When energized, it deflects the proton beam by 10 mr (milliradians), offsetting the beam by 65 mm at the start of a new magnetic septum (1U septum).
 The septum then bends the beam by a further 115 mr, displacing the beam from the BL1A axis by 220 mm at the dipole 1UB1.
 This dipole deflects the beam by a further 15 degrees.
 The final dipole magnet, 1UB2, deflects the beam by 45 degrees.
-Following those magnets, smaller steering magnets are required to position the beam accurately on a tungsten spallation target at the centre of the UCN source.
+Following those magnets, smaller steering magnets (1USM1 and 1USM2) are required to position the beam accurately on a tungsten spallation target at the centre of the UCN source.
+Two quadrupole magnets (1UQ1 and 1UQ2) are sufficient to provide focusing.

 An important consideration for the UCN source is to minimize conflicts in proton beam sharing with other TRIUMF users.
-In the Meson Hall, we will impact mainly $\mu$ SR users using muon-spin relaxation ( $\mu$ SR) for condensed matter and materials science studies.
-These user are accomodated by the M9, M15, and M20 muon production targets and beamlines.
+In the Meson Hall, we will impact mainly

+$\mu$ SR users using muon-spin relaxation ( $\mu$ SR) for condensed matter and materials science studies.
+These users are accommodated by the M9, M15, and M20 muon production targets and beamlines.
 The primary impact of the UCN source is an overall sharing arrangement with $\mu$ SR users, so that the two sets of users would receive beam simultaneously.
 On average, 7% of the beam would be delivered to the UCN spallation target, the remaining 93% being delivered as usual to the $\mu$ SR users.
 Meson production targets and beamlines located downstream of the UCN source would therefore remain unaltered and would continue to operate as usual.